govau/content-guide/_accessibility-inclusivity/preferred-terms.md

 - Older people or seniors, not pensioners, old-age pensioners or the aged.
 - Young people, not youth or juveniles.

-Do not use CALD (culturally and linguistically diverse) or EAL/D (English as an additional language or dialect).

 Speak to the person (in plain English, without jargon) rather than speaking to their difference.
 This avoids getting caught up in semantics and is respectful of:

 - disability